erikhyrkas/snakes/training_data/llama-stories_8.md

 The three friends sat together in comfortable silence, each lost in their own thoughts yet connected through an unspoken understanding.
 The forest around them seemed to hum with the weight of their friendship – a bond that had grown from shared laughter and quiet moments like this one, surrounded by ancient trees that stood as silent witnesses to their love for one another.

 As the sun began its slow descent toward the horizon, Zephyr reached out and took Kael's hand, while Lyra passed around sandwiches and fruit.
 The forest came alive with the chatter of friends, the sound of laughter carrying on the breeze like a promise of more days like this to come.<end>
-Prompt: A retired space captain, now one of the oldest crew members on a bustling space station, seeks out the Galactic Governance Offices to drop off some paperwork, but what she finds instead sets her on a path for revenge against those who wronged her friend and uncovers a web of corruption that threatens the entire station.<start>Captain Zara Blackwood floated through the cramped corridors of the Celestial Oasis, her worn sneakers making soft squeaking sounds on the metal grating beneath her feet.
+A retired space captain, now one of the oldest crew members on a bustling space station, seeks out the Galactic Governance Offices to drop off some paperwork, but what she finds instead sets her on a path for revenge against those who wronged her friend and uncovers a web of corruption that threatens the entire station.<start>Captain Zara Blackwood floated through the cramped corridors of the Celestial Oasis, her worn sneakers making soft squeaking sounds on the metal grating beneath her feet.
 At 60 years old, she was one of the oldest crew members on this bustling space station, but that didn't mean she couldn't still pack a punch.

 Zara stopped in front of a faded sign that read "Galactic Governance Offices".
 She took a deep breath, the stale air thick with tension, and pushed open the door.
 Inside, the Governor's assistant, a sniveling little man named Marcellus, looked up from his console with a mixture of curiosity and fear.